 Your Options After a Refusal

-If your permit has expired and you did NOT apply to extend before the expiry (meaning implied status never applied), you may still be able to restore your status under IRPR s.182, but only within a specific window.
+If your permit has expired and you did NOT apply to extend before the expiry (meaning maintained status never applied), you may still be able to restore your status under IRPR s.182, but only within a specific window and only if you meet the criteria.
+Restoration is not automatic; an officer reviews the application and decides.
+You may generally remain in Canada while IRCC processes a restoration application, but if it is refused you will have to leave.

 Restoration Requirements

-• You must apply for restoration within 90 days of losing your status
+- • IRCC must receive your restoration application within 90 days of losing your status

-• You must meet the requirements of the status you are restoring to (work permit, study permit, or visitor)
+- • You must still meet the requirements of the status you are restoring to (worker, student, or visitor) and have stopped any activity that needs authorization

-• You must not have worked without authorization after your permit expired
+- • You must not have failed to comply with other conditions of your stay (for example, working without authorization after your permit expired)

 Common Mistakes to Avoid